mjs001/Secrets-oauth-test/README.md

 # Secrets-oauth-test
 Submit your secrets!
 Complete with Facebook and Google Oauth!
-Created with EJS, node, CSS, JS, Mongoose, and Passport.
+Created with EJS, Node, CSS, JS, Mongoose, and Passport.